 - Tim Turner (A Night to Remember) … Dr. Kenneth McColl.
 James’ assistant, in love with Lily.

 - Diane Aubrey (Village of the Damned) … Lily Rankin.
 James’ daughter.
 She’s in love with Kenneth.
 Although her father isn’t quick to believe that.

 - Max Brimmell (Blood of the Vampire) … Newgate Prison Turnkey.
 The man who suggested that, for a minor bribe, he could let him in to exhume the body.

 - Leslie Perrins … Newgate Prison Governor.
 In charge of the ruthless prison.
-He’s not inclined to grant James’ request to exhume the 20 year old body.
+He doesn’t want to grant James’ request to exhume the 20 year old body.
+At first.